1958 Royal Court

 The traditions and purpose of the Feast of Lanterns are held near and dear to the residents of Pacific Grove: To further and enhance the culture, history, and heritage of Pacific Grove through civic and cultural activities including the annual Feast of Lanterns festival.
 The Board of Directors and community members select the Royal Court and Guard each year with seriousness of purpose, because it is the responsibility of the Board, the Royal Court and the Royal Guard to keep whole the purpose and traditions of the Pacific Grove Feast of Lanterns.

 All applicants go through the same interview process.
-Queen Topaz is head of the Royal Court of six princeses.
-Chang is the head of the Royal Guard and there are four positions on the Royal Guard.
-This means that there will be a Royal Court with Queen Topaz with six Princess of various gemstones.
-The Royal Guard of four Guards, who represent animals and elements, is led by Chang.
-The Royal Guard are the knights and the court is the royalty.
+Queen Topaz is head of the Royal Court, and each princess represents a different gemstone.
+Chang is the head of the Royal Guard, and each guard represents an animal and an element.
+The guards are the knights and the court is the royalty.
 In addition, the Royal Guard will learn to perform a martial arts demonstration and take part in the pageant.
 It is a perfect way to give young men and women a role in this hometown tradition.

 The responsibilities and commitment required of the Royal Court, Royal Guard, and their families include time, energy and the ability to represent Pacific Grove in a positive manner at all times.
 Before applying, review the information included in the application package.
 Discuss with your family what is required of you and your family.
 We want to be sure that you understand the commitment you are making and the responsibilities you are accepting before you apply to be a member of the Royal Court or Royal Guard.

 All applicants need to submit an application packet and go through the interview process.
 All individuals chosen are expected to fulfill the same obligations and will earn the same scholarship.